-- Prior to purchasing a tablet, 50 percent of consumers rely on brand reputation to help drive their brand purchase decision—an increase from 42 percent just six months ago.
-Manufacturer websites (47%) and recommendations from friends, family members or colleagues (46%) are key drivers of brand purchase choice.
+- Prior to purchasing a tablet, 19 percent of customers rely on lower price to help drive their brand purchase decision.
+Brand reputation (17%) and device features (14%) are also key drivers of brand purchase choice.

 Media Relations Contacts